accrescent/appstore-api/README.md

 SPDX-License-Identifier: MPL-2.0
 -->

-# Accrescent Directory API
+# Accrescent App Store API

-The Accrescent directory API definitions.
+The Accrescent app store API definitions.

 ## About

-The directory API is the gRPC API used by Accrescent clients to retrieve information about apps available in the store.
+The app store API is the gRPC API used by Accrescent clients to retrieve information about apps available in the store.
 Specifically, it allows clients to:

 - List apps available for installation in the store